 Many gun owners find themselves facing unexpected restrictions when convicted of a domestic violence charge.
 These restrictions stem from the Domestic Violence Offender Gun Ban—also known as the Lautenberg Amendment-which is a federal law that keeps firearms out of the hands of those deemed a domestic violence risk, even if their only conviction is a misdemeanor.

 While well-meaning, the Lautenberg Amendment often has greater effects in regions and communities where gun crimes are not prevalent, but gun ownership is.
 Nebraska is one of these areas.
 Countless citizens keep firearms to protect their homes and families and use guns within the culture of hunting and recreational shooting.
 If you have been charged with a crime of domestic violence and are not sure how this law affects your right to gun ownership, call Berry Law Firm today.
-We have knowledgeable Nebraska criminal defense attorneys available to answer your questions.
+We have knowledgeable Lincoln domestic violence attorneys available to answer your questions.

 Restrictions of the Lautenberg Amendment include: